Alexandru Cantacuzino (militant)

 Prince Alexandru Cantacuzino (1901 – 22 September 1939) was a Romanian lawyer and politician, a leading member of the Legionary Movement (popularly known as the Iron Guard), and a close collaborator of Legionary leader Corneliu Zelea Codreanu.
-He notably devised a plot to overthrow Carol II, King of Romania, a plan that would later be taken over by Legionary leader and later Vice President of the Council of Ministers Horia Sima.
+He notably devised a plot to overthrow Carol II, King of Romania, a plan that would be taken over by Legionary leader and later Vice President of the Council of Ministers Horia Sima.
 Cantacuzino was killed on September 22, 1939, at the prison in Râmnicu Sărat, during a retaliation operation ordered by Carol II following the assassination of Prime Minister Armand Călinescu.

 Biography

 Prince Alexandru Cantacuzino was born in 1901 in the commune of Ciocănești, Ilfov County, in the Ghica-Cantacuzino mansion, today a historical monument.
-He was a descendant of the Ghica family, a noble family active in the 17th to 19th centuries in current-day Romania (then Wallachia, Moldavia, and the Kingdom of Romania).
+He was a descendant of the Greek family of Cantacuzino, a noble family active in the 17th to 19th centuries in current-day Romania (then Wallachia, Moldavia, and the Kingdom of Romania).
 He studied in Paris and then at the Hague Academy of International Law, obtaining a bachelor's degree, and later at the University of Bucharest, where he received a doctorate of law.
 He opted for a diplomatic career, beginning as chief of staff at the Romanian Ministry of Foreign Affairs (1926–1927), then as secretary of legation and head of Romanian affairs in the Hague and Warsaw.

 Attracted by emerging far-right and fascist politics in Romania, Cantacuzino began contributing to the Bucharest-based Legionary newspaper, Axa, then edited by notable far-right figures such as Ion Moța, Vasile Cristescu, Alexandru Constant, Mihail Polihroniade, and Mircea Eliade.
 He also contributed writings to magazines Convorbiri literare, Cuvântul studențesc, Vestitorii, and Libertatea.